This blog may contain affiliate links. Read our disclosure policy for more info.

 9. Stawamus Chief

 If you’re looking for an iconic, Instagram-worthy hike to do before you reach Squamish, the Stawamus Chief has got to be your top choice.
-It’s very popular with locals and tourists alike.
+This is one of the best hikes around the Vancouver area and it’s very popular with locals and tourists alike.
 The hike is rated intermediate, but depending on the route you go, it can be longer or shorter (2.5 hours average).

 There is about a 600-meter (1968 feet) elevation gain, so get ready for a workout!
 At the top of “The Chief”, you’ll have amazing views of Squamish and the Howe Sound.